 Some people when experiencing a relapse may be affected very severely, with symptoms and disability suddenly getting much worse.
 As the relapse resolves symptoms typically improve either partially or completely; whereas the worsening of MS to the point where it might be considered 'advanced' typically happens more gradually and the symptoms don't go away.
 For some people this worsening of symptoms can happen rapidly.

-Symptoms of advanced MS may include:
+Symptoms of advanced MS

 - serious bladder and/or bowel problems - you may require permanent catheterisation